I Was There

 It Was at Fenway

 Fenway is the best place on earth that doesn’t have an ocean view.
 Period.
 It’s home to my favorite team.
+It’s old school and new school.
+It’s picturesque and perfect.
 It’s one of my favorite places.
-Enjoying the game was going to be a lock.
+The emotional floor for being at this All-Star game was that it would be a lifetime great memory… The ceiling was endless.

 I Was There with My Brother and My Dad